Military officials in Niger accuse President Bazoum of high treason

 The West African association of states ECOWAS had initially called on the military to reinstate the president and threatened military intervention as a “last option”.
 However, an ultimatum set by ECOWAS passed without consequences.

 Only a few hours earlier, it was said that the putschists had declared their willingness to negotiate with the West African group of states ECOWAS.
-This was announced by the head of a delegation of Islamic clerics, Nigerian Sheikh Bala Lau, on Sunday after a meeting with Niger’s new ruler, General Abdourahamane Tiani.
+This was announced by the head of a delegation of Islamic clerics, Nigerian Sheikh Bala Lau, on Sunday following a meeting with Niger’s new ruler, General Abdourahamane Tiani.

 1691992616